Moïse Katumbi: Political career

+Governor of Katanga

 In 2006, Katumbi was elected as a deputy in the National Assembly.
 He was the first democratically elected Governor of the Katanga Province in January 2007, receiving 94 votes out of 102.

 Katumbi's governance has been credited with bringing economic revival to the province through developing infrastructure, encouraging foreign investment with tax breaks and reduced government procedures, and targeting corruption.
 Through Katumbi's efforts as governor, local taxes increased from $80 million in 2007 to more than $3 billion in 2014.
 Annual revenues increased from 100 million in 2007 to 1.5 billion by 2013.

 Shortly after he took office as governor, Katumbi implemented an export ban for raw minerals, including cobalt, forcing major mining companies to either build processing plants in the province or pay a tax on the exported concentrate.
 Under Katumbi, copper production increased from 8,000 metric tons in 2006 to more than 1 million tons in 2014.

 Along with mining, Katumbi focused on expanding other areas of the province's economy including the service industry, energy and agriculture.
 He offered both free farmland and tax breaks for farmers to encourage food production.
 Reliance on imported food decreased 68% between 2006 and 2011.
 In 2014, the amount of food grown locally had tripled.

 The accomplishments of his administration included improving travel and commerce through the building or rebuilding more than 1,500 kilometers (approximately 30%) of roads and the increase in other infrastructure, including bridges, hospitals and schools.
 Access to clean water rose from 3% to 67% between 2007 and 2013.
 Additionally, within 6 years, the number of children attending school increased from 400,000 in 2007 to 3 million in 2014.
 The number of girls enrolled in school tripled.
 Worker-focused initiatives included encouraging local mining companies to invest in growing crops for their employees and the banning of "unnecessary dismissal of employees".

+National politics

 In September 2015, Katumbi resigned as governor and from his political party, the People's Party for Reconstruction and Democracy.
 On 22 June 2016, he was convicted, in absentia, of selling a house that was not his and sentenced to 36 months in jail.
 This was seen as part of President Joseph Kabila's attempts to hold on to power.
 In the spring of 2017, an ad hoc committee of the Episcopal Conference of the Democratic Republic of the Congo headed by Bishop Félicien Mwanama Galumbulula of Luisa investigated the case, deemed its prosecution politically motivated, and recommended Katumbi be allowed to return to the DRC a free man.